joepuzzo/GettingStartedWithSailsAndAngular/README.md

 			routes.js
 ```

-Now whats an angular application without a view and controller, so lets make one.
-You can go ahead and do this by hand if you want, but I wrote a cool little sails generator that can do this for me so I'm going to take advantage of that.
+Now, what's an angular application without a view and controller?
+Let's make one.
+You can go ahead and do this by hand if you want, but I wrote a cool little sails generator that can do this for me, so I'm going to take advantage of that.
 First I will install it the same way I did the static generator:

 ```bash
 $ npm install sails-generate-angular-controller --save-dev